phloreenm/MP2-JS--CI-CoBC-FM/readme-files/wireframes.md

 ---

-Site's wireframes were made using Balsamiq app.
+Site's wireframes were created using Balsamiq app.
-Since the very first mock-up design I've made, I had to redraw the wireframes two times more.
-I found better ways of building the layout and also better looking elements positioning acrros the page.
-These are the latest Wireframes, on which site's layout was built.

 ---
 ## **Landing Page Wireframes**